-The Regional Planning Commission (RPC) provides a venue for collaboration between local, state, and federal agencies.
-The Commission includes three elected officials and two citizen members from each of the 8 parishes in addition to the State Secretary of Transportation.
-Representatives from the region's transportation operators, such as the Louis Armstrong International Airport, the Regional Transit Authority and Jefferson Transit, along with St. Charles and St. John the Baptist Parishes, also have seats on the Board as part of the Transportation Policy Committee.
-The Transportation Policy Committee acts as the Metropolitan Planning Organization (MPO) governing board and voting body.
-The Board is supported by a professional planning staff.
+The New Orleans Regional Planning Commission (RPC) provides a venue for collaboration between local, state, and federal agencies.
+The Commission includes three elected officials and two citizen members from each of the 8 parishes member parishes including Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. John the Baptist, St. Tammany, and Tangipahoa.

+In addition to the eight member parishes the State of Louisiana Department of Transportation and Development and representatives from the region's transportation operators, such as the Louis Armstrong International Airport, the Regional Transit Authority and Jefferson Transit, also have seats on the Board as part of the Transportation Policy Committee.
+The Transportation Policy Committee acts as the Metropolitan Planning Organization (MPO) governing board and voting body which is supported by a professional planning staff.

-As the MPO, RPC is the federally mandated transportation-policy making organization for the region.
-It is the job of the RPC to ensure that transportation federal investments in projects and programs are made based on a continuing, cooperative, and comprehensive planning process (commonly known as the "3C" planning process).
+As the MPO, RPC is the federally mandated transportation-policy making organization for the region pursuant to 23 USC 134.
+It is the job of the RPC to ensure that federal transportation investments in projects and programs are made based on a continuing, cooperative, and comprehensive planning process (commonly known as the "3C" planning process).

-Core Planning Responsibilities
+2. Core Planning Responsibilities

-The RPC is responsible for four major transportation plans and programs, the Metropolitan Transportation Plan (MTP), the Transportation Improvement Program (TIP), the Unified Planning Work Program (UPWP), and the Public Participation Plan (PPP).
+As an MPO the RPC is responsible for the four major transportation plans and programs listed in this section.
 In addition, the RPC is responsible for preparing or assisting with other special transportation plans and studies in addition to a multitude of programs including Safety, Emergency Preparedness, Economic Development, Brownfields, Clean City/Clean Fuel, Watershed, and more.

 Metropolitan Transportation Plan (MTP): The Metropolitan Transportation Plan (MTP) is the chief legal document reflecting the objectives, resources, fundamental planning process, and project implementation schedule for the region over the next 30 years.
 It must be revised every five years so incoming or newly identified projects and priorities can be updated.
-The latest update describes the regional vision for transportation for the years 2019-2048.
-Projects in the plan are organized into three tiers:
+The latest update describes the regional vision for transportation for the years (2023-2052) Projects in the plan are organized into three tiers:

-Tier I (FY 19-22): Covers projects expected to advance to construction in the next four years.
-These projects comprise the Transportation Improvement Program.

-Tier II (FY 23-31): Lays out projects currently in the planning and development phase that are expected to advance based on funding.

-Tier III (FY 32-48): Long-range projects that are more complex to implement due to funding availability or other factors.
+- ◆ Tier I (FY 23-26): Covers projects expected to advance to construction in the next four years.
+These projects comprise the Transportation Improvement Program. - Tier II (FY 27-36): Lays out projects currently in the planning and development phase that are expected to advance based on funding. - Tier III (FY 37-52): Long-range projects that are more complex to implement due to funding availability or other factors.
 (23 C.F.R 450.324)